nxskok/pasias/docs/07-sign-mood-median.md

 sample of size 10 does for the sign test.
 The ratio of these two sample sizes is called the *relative efficiency* of the two
 tests: in this case, the $t$-test is $10/6=1.67$ times more efficient.
-The data that you have are being used ``more efficiently'' by the $t$-test.
+The data that you have are being used "more    efficiently" by the $t$-test.
-It is possible to derive\endnote{Meaning, I forget how to do it.
+It is possible to derive
-But it has something to do with looking at alternatives that are very close to the null.}  the limiting relative efficiency of the $t$ test relative to the sign test when the data are actually normal, as the sample size gets larger.
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">Meaning, I forget how to do it.
+But it has something to do with looking at alternatives that are      very close to the null.</span>
+the limiting relative efficiency of the $t$ test relative to the sign test when the data are actually normal, as the sample size gets larger.
 This turns out not to depend on how far wrong the null is (as long as it is the same for both the $t$-test and the sign test).
-This ``asymptotic relative efficiency'' is $\pi/2=1.57$.
-Our relative efficiency for power 0.243, namely 1.67, was pretty close to this, even though our sample sizes 10 and 6 are not especially close to infinity.
+This "asymptotic relative    efficiency" is $\pi/2=1.57$.
+Our relative efficiency for power
+0.243, namely 1.67, was pretty close to this, even though our sample sizes 10 and 6 are not especially close to infinity.
 This says that, if your data are actually from a normal